AriFordsham/GHCWiki/trac-links.md

 ### Version Control related links

 It should be noted that multiple repository support works by creating a kind of virtual namespace for versioned files in which the toplevel folders correspond to the repository names.
 Therefore, in presence of multiple repositories, a */path* specification in the syntax of links detailed below should start with the name of the repository.
 If omitted, the default repository is used.
 In case a toplevel folder of the default repository has the same name as a repository, the latter "wins".
-One can always access such folder by fully qualifying it (the default repository can be an alias of a named repository, or conversely, it is always possible to create an alias for the default repository, ask your Trac administrator).
+One can always access such folder by fully qualifying it.
+The default repository can be an alias of a named repository, or conversely, it is always possible to create an alias for the default repository, ask your Trac administrator.

 For example, `source:/trunk/COPYING` targets the path `/trunk/COPYING` in the default repository, whereas `source:/projectA/trunk/COPYING` targets the path `/trunk/COPYING` in the repository named `projectA`.
 This can be the same file if `'projectA'` is an alias to the default repository or if `''` (the default repository) is an alias to `'projectA'`.